 It is following her discussion with these young activists that Qibtiyah initiated to run a short course on Islam and Feminism on 17 September 2020.
 Qibtiyah designs and delivers AFM with the objective to engage young Indonesian Muslims to have better perspectives on women, feminism, and gender equality in Islam.
 The first class was conducted online on 21st November 2020, through zoom as the initial platform.
 To date, Qibtiyah has managed to run four batches of online classes and each class was attended by hundreds of participants from Bengkulu, Jambi, Lampung, Riau, Nusa Tenggara Barat and other cities in Indonesia.
 Qibtiyah said that she just realized AFM has many alumni spread in Indonesia when she visited to these cities.
 On a visit, she met with people, and said 'I am an alumni of AFM batch 1' and on another visit, someone informed her 'I am an alumni of AFM 2'.
-They knew about this program from social media.
+They knew about this program from social media and registered as participants in advance through the link that was provided on social media.
 She informed and invited participants of her AFM programs via the registration link: s.is/AkademiFeminisMuslim, and she also put the contact person and mobile number of the person in charge for each program.